ethereum/EIPs/EIPS/eip-clearable.md

 ## Abstract
 <!--A short (~200 word) description of the technical issue being addressed.-->

 The clearing process turns the promise of transfer into the actual movement of money from one account to another.
+A clearing agent decides if the transfer can be executed or not.
+The amount which should be transferred is not deducted on the balance of the

 ## Motivation
 <!--The motivation is critical for EIPs that want to change the Ethereum protocol.
 It should clearly explain why the existing protocol specification is inadequate to address the problem that the EIP solves.
 EIP submissions without sufficient motivation may be rejected outright.-->